yangliuy/aNMM-CIKM16/README.md

 https://drive.google.com/file/d/0B8N4GAk1fdLEc0Npd2wzdkVYaEk/view?usp=sharing

 For the other embedding files in 300, 500, 700, 900 dimensions, they are too big to be uploaded to my Google Drive. (total > 5 G) .
 So I suggest you to use the 200 dimensional word embedding file to start your experiments and then you can try other embedding files from https://code.google.com/archive/p/word2vec/ or https://nlp.stanford.edu/projects/glove/ .
 You can use different kinds of pre-trained word embeddings for aNMM as long as you explain your setting clearly in your paper or report.

+# Change Logs
+- Will add the implementation with Python/Tensorflow later.